GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/06.751-760/10.The-Gospel-Lived-Out/docs.md

 ---
+title: |
-title: 760.
-The Gospel Lived Out
+    760. The Gospel Lived Out - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 760.
+The Gospel Lived Out.
+So let our lips and lives express The holy gospel we profess; So let our works and virtues shine, To prove the doctrine all divine.
+    keywords:  |
-    keywords: Christ in Song, The Gospel Lived Out, So let our lips and lives express,
+        Christ in Song, adventhymnals, advent hymnals, The Gospel Lived Out, So let our lips and lives express.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 760. THE GOSPEL LIVED OUT
+####  Christ in Song,

 ```txt
 1.